SARDONYX-sard/dotfiles/nvim/readme.md

 - execute the following $nvim

-1. PackerSync (automatic installation synchronization by the plugin manager) will run for the first time.
+1. (automatic installation synchronization by the plugin manager) will run for the first time.
 Keep pressing Enter and wait for the plugin to be installed.

    ```bash
    nvim